 Step 4: Leverage Technology

 Given the unique duty of care challenges presented by today’s workforce, it is increasingly unrealistic—if not impossible—for organizations to fulfill their duty of care without the use of technology.

 By utilizing technology with modern capabilities—such as real-time location tracking, multi-channel delivery, and HRIS integration—you can keep employees safe and ensure business continuity.
 Every second counts in an emergency, so automating manual, time-consuming processes is vital.
 With technology, you can save time, streamline communications, and focus your resources on the most critical tasks during an emergency.

 A good duty of care policy starts and ends with your employees.
 Make sure they know you are committed to their well-being and that they are informed of the measures you have taken to protect them in case something goes wrong.

 By sharing your duty of care policy and associated contingency plans with employees, you can increase their peace of mind, improve emergency preparedness of the entire organization, and ensure all employees know exactly what they can expect from the organization when disaster strikes.

 With a comprehensive duty of care strategy that is built on employee involvement, accurate data, and the use of innovative technology, your organization can go beyond mere compliance to truly protect employees and the business when it matters most.
 By following these five steps, you’ll be able to more effectively prepare for and respond to emergency situations.
 This will lead to increased employee safety, less legal liabilities, and a thriving company culture built on trust.

 Make sure your company has a duty of care policy in place.
 If it doesn’t, follow these five steps to ensure your employees are safe, informed, and connected.

-Want to learn more about how a mass notification platform is an important cornerstone of your duty of care policy?
+Want to learn more about how to create your duty of care policy?